ruiwu1990/CSCI_4710_6710/example 35/README.md

-Example 34: This project is a hello world Flask example.
+Example 35: This project shows how to get a random number through a web service.

 ## Quick Start
 ### Local Test Setup